CT-Data-Haven/recordjournal/analysis/demographics.md

 ## Place of birth x age

-Unsurprisingly, young people more likely to be born in the US/PR.
+Younger and older people more likely to be born in the US/PR.
 I am surprised at the diversity in the 30-49 crowd.

 | place_of_birth     |   n | share |